leichen2018/AttrRW_Matrix_Factorization/README.md

 ## Postprocess Results

-Note that previous scripts store results for specific seeds, with a prefix in `--output_file`.
+Note that previous scripts store results in directory `./results/` for specific seeds, with a prefix in `--output_file`.

 ```
 python average.py --output-folder results --output-file attr_blog_10_